wsbctechnicalblog/wsbctechnicalblog.github.io/content/context-switching-no-more.md

 ---

+Another experiment I am running is removing Twitter, LinkedIN, Signal, News, and other applications that thrive on notifications from my (smart?!?) phone.
+Instead of sitting at the Fraser feverishly clicking through all the channels, I am now sitting with my feet in the water and enjoying the tranquil beauty that mother nature is spoiling us with.

 I hope this post gives your food for thought.

 Life is precious and protecting your work/life balance is important.
 When you take charge of **your** day and realise that not every storm in someone's tea cup is an emergency, you will start to dream again, delivering innovative and quality solutions previously thwarted by context switching.